bitcoin-sv/block-headers-service/README.md

 Authorization: Bearer replace_me_with_token_you_want_to_use_as_admin_token
 ```
 After this request succeeded the token can't be used to authenticate in pulse.

+### Websocket

+Pulse can notify a client via websockets that new header was received and store by it.

+#### Subscribing

+Pulse use [centrifugal/centrifuge](https://github.com/centrifugal/centrifuge) to run a server.
+Therefore, to integrate you need to choose a client library matching a programming language of your choice.

+Example how to subscribe using GO lang library [centrifugal/centrifuge-go](https://github.com/centrifugal/centrifuge-go)
+can be found in [./examples/ws-subscribe-to-new-headers/](./examples/ws-subscribe-to-new-headers/main.go)

+### Webhooks

 #### Creating webhook
 Creating a new webhook is done via POST request